 Don’t be afraid to target audiences whose interests don’t necessarily perfectly alignwith your buyer persona.
 Think outside the box and consider the ripple effect.

 Although you may not want to completely change up your targeting, you should do some A/B testing of these different segments so you get an apples-to-apples comparison about how this new group responds to your ads.
 You never know; the simple fact that they’re seeing an ad that is so different from those they’re usually served may be enough to get those VR percentages up.

 #4: Marketers Remain Interested in YouTube

 Remember the issues with Facebook’s video viewing metrics?
-In short, over a two-year period, Facebook overestimated the amount of time viewers spent watching videos by 60% to 80%.
+In short, over a two-year period, Facebook overestimated the number of time viewers spent watching videos by 60% to 80%.
 This overinflation could have led advertisers to believe their videos were getting more views than they were, possibly resulting in increased ad spend, or at the very least, maintaining their current spend.